08162021-dotnet-uta/P2_CafeAPI/README.md

 - Administrator to monitor customer-generated content
 - Incentivize users to write professional descriptions by giving them vouchers to use on our site
 ## Getting started
+This link, https://cafeapi-angular.azurewebsites.net/, will take you to our Web Store Application.
+The page should look like below:
 ## Usage
 ## Contributors
 - Kyle Hill (team leader)